-The concept behind Haraholmen has been developed by the city of Piteå in collaboration with Luleå Technical University and the Swedish research institute RISE.
-The result of this research-driven development is an innovative industrial park where sustainability has been integrated into the basic infrastructures, lowering co2 emissions for the industries.
-The green electricity is produced locally, district heating and cooling is provided from the on-site bio-refinery SunPine, and the many transportation options ensure resource-efficient logistics.
-Moreover, to facilitate green commuting to the workplaces, fossil free public transportation connects Haraholmen with the city center.
+The concept behind Haraholmen has been developed by the City of Piteå in collaboration with Luleå Technical University and the Swedish research institute RISE.
+The result is an innovative industrial park where sustainability has been integrated into the basic infrastructure, lowering CO2 emissions for industrial businesses.
+Green electricity is produced locally, district heating and cooling is provided from the on-site SunPine bio-refinery, while many transport options ensure resource-efficient logistics.
+And to facilitate green commuting to work, fossil-free public transport connects Haraholmen to the city centre.

-As new technologies and innovations are emerging, Piteå is continuing to develop Haraholmen.
-By making strategic decisions and choosing sustainable options, the industrial park is ready for the future.
+Piteå is continuing to develop Haraholmen as new technologies and innovations emerge.
+Making strategic decisions and choosing sustainable options ensures the industrial park is ready for the future.
 The location makes it suitable for hydrogen projects, which could further strengthen the environmental profile of the area.

 Companies with green profiles

-The industries located at Haraholmen all have one thing in common – green profiles.
-To meet the goal of developing a green industrial park, the city has welcomed companies that focus on innovations, renewable materials, and resource-efficient production.
-Among the companies, you find the wooden house manufacturer Lindbäcks Bygg and the bio-refinery SunPine.
+The industries located at Haraholmen all have one thing in common; a focus on environmental sustainability.
+To meet the goal of developing a green industrial park, the city has welcomed companies that focus on innovations, renewable materials and resource-efficient production.
+They include wooden-building manufacturer Lindbäcks Bygg and the SunPine bio-refinery.

-Lindbäcks Bygg is Sweden’s leading manufacturer of industrial wooden houses.
-They design, build, and develop environmentally friendly and resource-efficient constructions for a more sustainable future.
-Wood is not only a renewable building material with a high degree of refinement and minimal carbon dioxide emissions, but also a resource that grows locally.
+Lindbäcks Bygg is Sweden’s leading manufacturer of prefabricated wooden buildings.
+It designs, builds and develops environmentally friendly, resource-efficient structures for a more sustainable future.
+Not only is wood a renewable building material that can be used and processed in many ways with minimal CO2 emissions, but it’s also a local resource.

-In their Haraholmen factory, the most modern production facility for apartment buildings in the world, Lindbäcks has developed an industrial manufacturing process with support of LEAN.
-They prefabricate complete house modules, which are then transported to and assembled directly on the construction site.
-Compared to traditional on-site construction with concrete and steel, this method reduces co2 emissions by 50%.
+At its Haraholmen factory, Lindbäcks has developed the world’s most modern facility for producing apartment buildings, with an industrial process based on lean manufacturing.
+It prefabricates complete building modules, which are then transported to and assembled directly on site.
+Compared with traditional on-site construction using concrete and steel, this method reduces CO2 emissions by 50%.

-Lindbäcks’ production facility is resource-efficient and cost-effective with a high level of security for the employees.
-The modern production line minimizes waste and generates a safe working environment by reducing heavy lifts and unsafe operations.
-Moreover, the factory runs on renewable energy (solar power and hydropower), and district heating from their neighbor SunPine.
+Lindbäcks’ facility is both resource and cost efficient, with a high level of employee safety.
+The production line minimises waste and ensures a safe working environment by reducing heavy lifting and unsafe practices.
+The factory runs on solar and hydro power, and uses district heating from its neighbour SunPine.

-SunPine is a world-leading bio-refinery that supplies innovative and sustainable products based on raw tall oil, a residual product from paper mills.
-They primarily extract tall diesel, which is a biofuel with low carbon dioxide emissions and low energy consumption during its production and life cycle.
-They produce over 150 million liters of tall diesel per year, which is distributed to consumers via Preem.
-In terms of positive climate impact, they reduce fossil co2 emissions by 250,000 tonnes per year, which is equivalent to emissions from 300 000 (diesel) vehicles.
+SunPine is a world-leading bio-refinery, providing innovative and sustainable products based on raw tall oil, a residual product from paper mills.
+It primarily extracts tall diesel, a biofuel with low CO2 emissions and low energy consumption during its production and life cycle.
+The refinery produces over 150 million litres of tall diesel per year, which is distributed to consumers by fuel and service station company Preem.
+SunPine reduces fossil CO2 emissions by 250,000 tonnes a year, equivalent to emissions from 300,000 diesel vehicles.

 SunPine’s vision is to extract renewable products for tomorrow’s generations.
-This is done by utilizing residual products from sustainable forestry.
-This sustainability mindset is present throughout their entire business model.
-In their Haraholmen plant, SunPine produces several different products, including tall diesel, rosin, bio-oil and turpentine.
-The waste heat, generated from a cooling process during manufacturing is used for district heating, in their own plant and for some of the neighbors in the industrial park.
+One way is using residual products from sustainable forestry.
+This sustainability mindset is present throughout its entire business model.
+SunPine’s Haraholmen plant produces several different products, including tall diesel, rosin, bio-oil and turpentine.
+The waste heat generated from cooling during manufacturing is used for district heating, at its own plant and for some of the neighbouring businesses at the industrial park.